 The more you’re willing to self-manage your cloud software, the cheaper the costs will be.
 These days, it’s actually relatively easy to use tools like Docker and Kubernetes to deploy stable infrastructure.
 I even use Docker and Kubernetes at home on “spellbook” Raspberry Pis for home-automation purposes.
-In this post, I’ll show that the same basic tools can be used to manage a cloud deployment for extremely cheap.
+In this post, I’ll show that the same basic tools can be used to manage an AWS Kubernetes deployment for extremely cheap.

 This blog is, in fact, served by the AWS-hosted Kubernetes cluster that is my “production environment.”
 It serves as the case-study of this post.
 It uses my open-source Switchboard projects to route traffic for many WordPress blogs and GRPC services at once.

 But I’m getting ahead of myself.
 For the context of this post, let’s assume the objective is to launch something like MySQL and a WordPress container.

 Want to know the exact price tag?
 Skip to the end of the article.

 I like to think of the following as “commodities:”

 - Computing (CPU + Memory)

 - Data (Storage + Transfer)